naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/_tutorial/03_building_the_dockerfile.md

 The automatic verification tool will run your image without specifying the command by default, so you should include a specific `CMD` to run.

+For your own paper, you should have the container output a meaningful result to demonstrate that it is reproducible.
-Once the default command outputs the result you intend to verify as reproducible, you are ready to submit the Docker image to the automatic verifier.
+Once the default command outputs that intended result, you are ready to submit the Docker image to the automatic verifier.

 [(Next Page: Submitting the Docker Image)](/tutorial/submitting)